Maine: Politics

 Maine politics are dynamic in nature, with parties loosely hung together, governors often winning by pluralities rather than majorities, and significant turnover both in members and parties in legislative districts.
 In his 2010 article "Maine's Paradoxical Politics", Kenneth Palmer suggests that "Maine's political leaders find themselves as centrists, primarily because they want to find practical solutions to difficult problems."

 The results of the elections are often varied.
-Maine is seen as a blue-leaning swing state, with unusually high support for independent candidates.
+Maine is currently considered to be moderately blue and a secondary battleground state, with unusually high support for independent candidates.
 The Republican Party has won Maine in 11 out of the past 20 presidential elections, and the governorship has been won by Democrats and independents three times each, and Republicans four times, since 1974.

-Maine uses ranked choice voting in primary elections for state and federal offices, as well as in general elections for federal offices.
+Maine uses ranked-choice voting in primary elections for state and federal offices, as well as in general elections for federal offices.
 Ranked choice voting was adopted by voters in a 2016 referendum.